markongithub/gtfstk/README.rst

 History
 =========

-9.0.0, ?
+9.0.0, 2017-07-04
 -------------------
 - Added the ``__str__`` method to the Feed class
-- Removed ``time_it`` decorator.
-Use the IPython magic ``%time`` instead.
+- Removed ``time_it`` decorator in favor of IPython's ``%time`` magic .
-- Inspired by the `Transitland Dispatcher <https://transit.land/dispatcher/feed-versions/eb0cbe5ab41c9cfde0ebae42471ab5b3f712b008>`_, added the ``summarize`` method and the ``list_gtfs`` function
+- Inspired by the `Transitland Dispatcher <https://transit.land/dispatcher/feed-versions/eb0cbe5ab41c9cfde0ebae42471ab5b3f712b008>`_, added the ``summarize`` function and the ``list_gtfs`` function
-- Extended several functions, such as stats functions to accept multiple dates, which is a breaking change.
-For example, now you compute feed stats for the entire feed period more easily and much more quickly (by memoizing active trip IDs) than computing the stats separately for each date.
+- Extended several functions, such as stats functions, to accept multiple dates, a breaking change for the outputs of those functions.
+For example, now you can compute feed stats for the entire feed period more easily and much more quickly (by memoizing active trip IDs) than computing the stats separately for each date.
 - By popular demand, redefined the ``num_trips`` indicator in route and feed time series to be the number of unique trips active in a time bin (instead of the time weighted average thereof)
 - Removed columns from empty DataFrames returned by ``compute_route_stats`` etc.
-- Elaborated the docstrings
+- Elaborated docstrings

 8.0.2, 2017-05-09